 Skepticism and the Supernatural

-I have a friend who plays the role of the skeptic when we discuss healing.
-It’s not because she doesn’t believe that God heals.
+I have a friend who plays the role of the skeptic when we discuss healing miracles.
+It’s not that she doesn’t believe that God heals.
 She knows He does.
 Her skepticism is borne out of negative experiences from her past.
-When she was young, she got involved with a group of people who claimed to be healing the sick, but their claims turned out to be fraudulent.
-Being fooled has caused her to be very cautious when evaluating claims of healing.
+When she was young, she was involved with a group of people who claimed to be healing the sick, but their claims turned out to be fraudulent.
+Being fooled has caused her to be cautious when evaluating claims of healing.

-I’ve prayed for her healing a number of times and I’ve seen some things that may help in this discussion.
-The first time I prayed for her, it was for healing of Lyme’s disease, which she’d had for many years.
-Six months later, I sent a private message asking how she’d been feeling since we prayed.
-Her response was that she’d forgotten she even had Lyme’s, because her symptoms had completely disappeared.
+I’ve prayed for her on numerous occasions.
+The first time was for the healing of Lyme’s disease, which she’d had for many years.
+Six months after praying for her, I sent a private message asking how she’d been feeling since we prayed.
+She’d forgotten she even had Lyme’s because her symptoms had completely disappeared.

 Skepticism is an understandable response when you’ve been deceived repeatedly.
 No one wants to be tricked into believing false reports.
 Common sense tells us that if a testimony seems fishy, it should be investigated further.
-But there’s a subtle difference between using discernment to sort out the true from the false and having the attitude of a skeptic.
+But there’s a subtle difference between using discernment to sort out the true from the false and having the attitude of skepticism.

 When you reserve the right to call yourself a skeptic, you pay a high price for the privilege.
 The upside to skepticism is not being fooled.
 The downside is rejecting that which is truly of God.
 The skeptic may be fooled less often than their gullible friends, but just as often, they’re the ones who cannot bring themselves to believe the miraculous thing God has done.